LuvdBaby Premium Review

 The shoulder straps are easy to adjust with the pack on or off.
 The straps have some ventilation for airflow but less than the higher-priced competition.
-The waistband is also easy enough to adjust, though the strap tightens with a pullback that isn't as smooth as the pull forward more ergonomic adjustment found on some of the competition.
+The waistband is also easy enough to adjust, though the strap tightens with a pullback that isn't as smooth as the pull forward, more ergonomic adjustment found on some of the competition.

 The child's shoulder strap height adjusts with Velcro.
 The seat height can be shifted up or down using a strap mechanism you pull to increase the seat height and a buckle you lift to release the strap to lower the seat.
 The process is easy and one you'll likely want to do with your baby out of the pack.

 The Premium has a single carry handle (above left) on the back of the pack where the wearer's back goes near the child's face.
 The pack's kickstand (above right) is easy to push out and pull in.
-It isn't stiff, it works well and it feels stable.
+It isn't stiff, it works well, and it feels stable.

+Storage is an important factor to consider when you're on the go with your child.
 The LuvdBaby has adequate storage for a pack in this price range with an above-average placement in the group.

 This pack has a mesh stow pocket on either side (shoulder level) for water bottle storage.
-You won't be able to reach these pockets as the wearer and a tall bottle is unlikely to stay in place.
+You won't be able to reach these pockets as the wearer, and a tall bottle is unlikely to stay in place.
 The mesh is loose and semi-stretchy across the top.
 This pack also doesn't have a hydration bladder or location for one, which is a bummer as longer adventures are far easier with a hydration bladder.